Korg is known for its affordable digital pianos and keyboards with great quality and contemporary design.

 As I mentioned earlier, Korg offers the STB1 furniture-style stand for the B1.
 However, if you decide to buy the piano with the STB1 stand, you’d want to think twice before doing that.

-The thing is that there is another digital piano from Korg called the B1SP.
-It’s basically the same digital piano as the B1 but comes with a furniture stand and a triple pedal unit.
+The thing is that there is another digital piano in Korg’s arsenal, which is called the Korg B1SP.
+It’s basically the same digital piano as the B1 but it comes with a furniture-style stand and triple pedal unit.

-The B1SP costs only 100$ more than the B1, which is the same amount of money you would spend on the STB1 furniture stand for the B1, but with the B1SP you also get a triple-pedal unit!
+The B1SP is priced very similarly to the B1.
+The price difference will be about the same amount you would spend on the STB1 furniture stand for the B1, but with the B1SP you also get a triple-pedal unit!

 Unlike many entry-level digital pianos that come with flimsy box-like footswitches, the B1 comes with a piano-style pedal.